 Then there’s prescription eyewear retailer Warby Parker, founded online in 2010 and initially run out of an apartment.
 Co-founder Neil Blumenthal started inviting people to his Philadelphia apartment to try on new direct-to-consumer glasses when the company started struggling with increased demand.
 The tactile, physical experience went over so well, they realized brick-and-mortar was the most logical step in their expansion plan.

-They launched their first location in 2013 in New York City, where close to 2,000 people showed up on the first day, eager to try on their glasses.
-Since that time 90 additional stores have been opened, and the business continues to grow.
+They launched their first location in 2013 in New York City.
+Close to 2,000 people showed up on the first day, eager to try on their glasses.
+Since that time 90 additional stores have been opened.
+The business continues to grow.

 “We think the presentation by retail experts of ’either [online] or [offline]’ is a false choice,” CEO Neil Blumenthal told CNBC.
 “It really is the intersection of the two. … And we are trying to approach retail expansion in a very deliberate manner, where we are testing and learning.”